George Germain, 1st Viscount Sackville: Court martial

-Sackville refused to accept responsibility for refusing to obey orders.
-Back in England, he demanded a court martial, and made it a large enough issue that he obtained his demand in 1760.
+Sackville contested the allegation that he disobeyed orders.
+Back in England, he demanded a court martial, although he had not been charged, and he obtained his demand in 1760.
+Appearing before a military board of general officers Sackville based his defence on the pleas that his orders were vaguely expressed, that the ground over which his horsemen had to advance was rough and difficult, and that the delay in engagement was only a matter of minutes.
 The court found him guilty, and imposed one of the strangest and strongest verdicts ever rendered against a general officer.
-The court's verdict not only upheld his discharge but also ruled that he was "unfit to serve His Majesty in any military Capacity whatever", then ordered that their verdict be read to and entered in the orderly book of every regiment in the army.
+The court's verdict not only upheld his discharge but also ruled that he was "unfit to serve His Majesty in any military Capacity whatever".
+It then ordered the verdict be read to and entered in the orderly book of every regiment in the army.
 The King had his name struck from the Privy Council rolls.

 Early political career

 Member of Parliament

 In The State Tinkers (1780), James Gillray caricatured Germain (second from left) and his political allies as incompetent tinkers of the National Kettle.
 Posted on the wall behind Germain is the "Plan of Minden".

 Sackville had been a Member of Parliament at intervals since 1733.
 He had served terms in both the Dublin and the Westminster bodies, sometimes simultaneously, but had not taken sides in political wrangles.
+Leader of the House of Commons Robert Walpole commented that "nobody stood higher" than the young Sackville.
 Between 1750 and 1755 he served as Chief Secretary for Ireland, during his father's second term as Lord Lieutenant of Ireland.

 When George III ascended to the British throne in 1760, Sackville began his political rehabilitation.
 There did not seem to be negative repercussions to the European stalemate of the Seven Years' War.
 The victories over the French within the colonial empire provided a chance for events of the war to be forgotten.
 The difficulty of repaying the debts incurred to fight the war caused a period of unstable ministries and shifting political alliances.
 In 1765, King George quietly returned him to the rolls of the Privy Council.